-Senator HARRY REID (Democrat, Nevada): But the meeting at the White House and the negotiations over the weekend really indicated to me and I think most people that are watching this that the leadership in the House is being guided by the Tea Party.
+HARRY REID: But the meeting at the White House and the negotiations over the weekend really indicated to me and I think most people that are watching this that the leadership in the House is being guided by the Tea Party.

-Representative PAUL RYAN (Republican, Wisconsin): If you are asking about who is aiming for a government shutdown, look at the legislative chamber - the United States Senate that has not passed one bill to prevent the government from shutting down.
+PAUL RYAN: If you are asking about who is aiming for a government shutdown, look at the legislative chamber - the United States Senate that has not passed one bill to prevent the government from shutting down.

 WELNA: Congress has passed six stopgap spending bills to prevent shutdowns over the past six months.
 House Republicans late last night proposed yet another one lasting only a week to allow a longer-term deal to be worked out.
 It would cut $12 billion from government programs during that week.
 Majority Leader Reid said all those cuts were ones Democrats planned to make over the next six months, not in one week.

 REID: And then they're trying to fund the Defense Department for the rest of the year when everybody else is funded for one week.
 And then if that's not good enough, they stick an abortion rider on this.
 I mean, it seems that every step we take, it's something just to poke us in the eye.

 WELNA: Reid said the stop gap bill House Republicans are proposing to avert a shutdown would not go anywhere in the Senate unless it's changed.
 Despite the hardening of positions today, Senate Appropriations Committee chairman Daniel Inouye said he did not believe there would be a shutdown.
 Why?

 DANIEL INOUYE: Because we're people of good faith.